 Eventually home to over 10,000 people, Heart Mountain, named after the nearby butte of the same name, included 46,000 acres, 740 acres were used for housing detainees.
 The 650 buildings were put up quickly and resembled military housing.

-During their time at Heart Mountain, detainees were expected to work and earned a small salary.
-Life inside the camp included a hospital, schools, a garment factory along with other shops.
+During their time at Heart Mountain, detainees were expected to work and earn a small salary.
+Life inside the camp included a hospital, schools, a garment factory, and other shops.

 Visitors can walk through the interpretive center to learn about the Japanese immigrants.
 Displays include examples of the barracks and the living conditions they provided.
-The exhibits include recorded commentary from former residents, many children at the time of their incarceration.
+The exhibits also include recorded commentary from former residents, many of whom were children at the time of their incarceration.

 Located at 1539 Rd 19, Powell.
-Open daily from mid-Mary to early October from 10 a.m. – 5 p.m.
-Open from early October to mid-May from Wednesday to Saturday from 10 a.m. – 5 p.m.
-Adult admission is $12, students and seniors are $10 and kids 12 and younger are free.
+Open daily from mid-May to early October from 10 a.m. to 5 p.m.
+Open from early October to mid-May from Wednesday to Saturday from 10 a.m. to 5 p.m.
+Adult admission is $14, students and seniors are $10, and kids 12 and younger are free.

 Death Valley National Park and Manzanar WWII Japanese Relocation Center